 18. Having that third baby for me, was also a moment to really send a big fat Fuck You to the Mother Nature that I still had beef with though.
 That hatchet is safely buried, but I won’t judge your anger; it’s one of my default emotions and can be truly galvanising when you need it to be.

-19. My Mum’s dying of Alzheimer’s so I know the weight of the long goodbye.
-She’s also in a country where she’s not allowed to be helped to die, and so I hear your fury and frustration at so-called ethics, conventions.
+19. My Mum died of Alzheimer’s in March 2022, so I know the weight of the long goodbye.
+She was also in a country where she was not allowed to be helped to die, and so I hear your fury and frustration at so-called ethics, conventions.
 I’m campaigning for the Universal Right to Die, so if you feel the same, stick around, we can megaphone it together!

 20. My oldest child has Crohn’s disease, so I feel the powerlessness as you watch your kid being prodded and poked every month as they undergo intravenous, or other invasive treatments, and I’m there beside you when you take a bathroom break to have a little cry under the pressure of being so brave-faced to the kid, because you don’t want them to see their fear reflected back in your own eyes – hell no!